Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time: More results about the critical exponents

 In the main text, we use the data with fixed $\tau L^{-z}=0.3$ to determine the critical exponent $\nu$.
-Here, we supplement the results of $\tau L^{-z}$=0.5 and 0.34.
+Here, we supplement the results of $\tau L^{-z}=0.5$ and $0.34$.
 Fig.~\ref{sfig:AFM_nu_0.5and0.34} shows the curves of different sizes' correlation-length ratios changing with $U/t$.
 We adjust the rescaling parameters $U_c$ and $\nu$ to make the curves of different sizes coincide.
 To avoid finite size effects as much as possible, we fit $U_c$ and $\nu$ using curves above $L=12$.
-For $\tau L^{-z}$=0.5 and 0.34, we obtain results of $U_c$=3.91(2) and 3.92(4), respectively, as well as $\nu$=1.22(6) and 1.22(17).
-They are consistent with our results presented in the paper within error range.
+For $\tau L^{-z}=0.5$ and $0.34$, we obtain results of $U_c=3.91(2)$ and $3.92(4)$, respectively, as well as $\nu=1.22(6)$ and $1.22(17)$.
+They are consistent with our results presented in the main text, and consistent with the previous results of equilibrium systems within error range~\cite{Janssen2014prb}.

-Furthermore, by using these results for rescaling, in Fig.~\ref{sfig:AFM_nu_0.5and0.34} (a2), it can be seen that for $\tau L^{-z}=0.5$, small-size curves do not completely coincide with large-size curves; while in Fig.~\ref{sfig:AFM_nu_0.5and0.34} (b2), it is shown that even small-size curves can coincide very well for $\tau L^{-z}=0.34$, which also confirms what we mentioned in the previous section.
+Moreover, by using these results for rescaling, in Fig.~\ref{sfig:AFM_nu_0.5and0.34} (a2), we find that for $\tau L^{-z}=0.5$, curves for small $L$ do not completely coincide with large-size curves; while in Fig.~\ref{sfig:AFM_nu_0.5and0.34} (b2), it is shown that all curves can coincide very well for $\tau L^{-z}=0.34$.
+These results are consistent with the drift of $U_c(L)$ found in the previous section.

-In the main text, we also examine the scaling form and critical exponents in relaxation dynamics with Dirac semi-metal (DSM) initial state.
-Here, we base our examination on relaxation dynamics with random spin (RS) initial state.
-We show in Fig.~\ref{sfig:RS_betanu} the variation of the square of the order parameter during the relaxation with RS initial state.
-The relaxation scaling used to describe DSM initial states in our paper is also applicable here, but with different specific scaling function.
-At the critical point, it takes a slightly longer time for RS initial states to relax to equilibrium compared to DSM initial states because the latter are actually correlated while the former are completely random.

-In short-time stage, $\tau L^{-z}$ is small enough that scaling function $f_{m^2}\left(\tau L^{-z}\right)$ can be approximated as a constant.
-Therefore, for a given size $m^2 \propto \tau^{d/z - 2\beta/\nu z}$ and different sizes $L$, their relaxation curves do not overlap in short-time stage due to the factor of $L^{-d}$ in proportionality coefficient, but they follow the same power law with increasing $\tau$.
-As shown in Fig.~\ref{sfig:RS_betanu} (a), different curves are approximately parallel with slope $d/z - 2\beta/\nu z$.
-In Fig.~\ref{sfig:RS_betanu} (b), we also verify the critical exponent $\beta/\nu=0.80$ obtained from the relaxation dynamics of AFM initial state.
-We rescale the relaxation dynamics of DSM initial state using this result and find that curves of different sizes $L$ overlap, which self-consistently confirms our results.